Installing tinyDialog on your Website in HTML

 2. Finding your survey Id

-- Go to the survey you want to set-up
+- Open the tinyDialog Dashboard and go to the survey you want to set-up

 3. Configuring the Widget in your HTML

-tinyDialog can automatically create a button in the corner of your webpage for you (like the one you are seeing on the bottom-right corner of this page).
+tinyDialog can automatically create a button in the corner of your webpage (like on the bottom-right of this page!).

 To use this feature, you just need to add the data-tinydialog-floating-button